nicolafranchini/VenoBox-WP/readme.txt

 1. Upload the plugin folder `venobox` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the Plugins menu in WordPress
-3. Adjust the plugin settings in  WP Admin > Dashboard > Settings > Venobox
+3. Adjust the plugin settings in  WP Admin > Dashboard > Settings > VenoBox

 == Usage ==

 Enable VenoBox for Images and/or Videos inside the plugin's settings section.
-Adjust style and gallery options
+Adjust style and gallery options in  WP Admin > Dashboard > Settings > VenoBox

 == Screenshots ==